American Home Shield

 Jump to insightHome warranties typically exclude preexisting issues, cosmetic damage, improper installation, poor maintenance and problems caused by natural disasters.

-If your HVAC, plumbing or electrical systems are new, but your appliances are older, an appliance-only plan could be appropriate.
-If your appliances have existing warranties but you’re concerned about furnace or AC failure, focus on a systems-only plan.
+Begin with an honest assessment of your home's age, location and risk factors.
+If your HVAC, plumbing or electrical systems are new but your appliances are older, an appliance-only plan may be best.
+If your appliances have existing warranties but you're concerned about furnace or AC failure, focus on a systems-only plan.

 Many Montanans opt for combination coverage for broader protection and higher payout ceilings.
 A plan with a high payout for your furnace is essential for the long winters.
 A company that offers add-ons for your well pump and septic system can also be valuable.

 Don't just look at the monthly premium.
 Review the full cost picture, including service call fees and the price of any add-ons you're interested in.
 Frequent claims can make a high service fee add up quickly, so factor that into your budget.